Table of Contents

 You must login as administrator to be able to perform the steps of this manual.

-In an old or slow system, the enabled Last Access Time-Attribute can result in loss in performance through the additional I/O overhead.
+In an old or slow system, the enabled Last Access Time attributes can result in loss of additional I / O overhead.

 2.2.
-Enable and disable the Last Access Time-Attribute with Regedit
+Enable and disable the Last Access Time Attributes with Regedit

 For this, a registry entry needs to be changed and the computer should be restarted.

 2.3.
-Enable and disable the Last Access Time-Attribute on the command level
+Enable and disable the last access time attributes on the command level

-This command is applicable to Windows Server 2008 and 2012. cmd has to be executed as an administrator.
+This command is for Windows Server 2008 and 2012. cmd has to be executed as an administrator.